An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: Unique bosonic symmetry: basic brackets

-which, in addition to the transformations (4), constitute the symmetry transformation for the Lagrangian density (18).
-The key equation (consistent with (10)) that leads to the determination of the canonical brackets amongst the creation and annihilation operators is the following relationship:
+which constitute the symmetry invariance of the Lagrangian density (2).
+The key equation [consistent with (13)] that leads to the determination of the canonical brackets amongst the creation and annihilation operators is the following relationship: